ianchesal/adventofcode/README.md

 ## To run any answer...

-    cd 2021
+    cd <year>
+    asdf install
     bundle install
-    bundle exec bin/<the day you want to see answer for>
+    bundle exec <the day you want to see answer for>

+...or something like that.
+You'll figure it out.